OrangeSpyderMan/inkplate10-weather-cal/README.md

 Likely parameters you'll need to change are:

+- `display.rotation` - physical display orientation from `0` to `3`, in
+  clockwise 90-degree steps.
+It defaults to `1`, preserving the existing Inkplate 10 portrait orientation.
+Use `3` for the opposite portrait orientation when the enclosure is mounted upside down relative to that default.
 - `wifi.ssid` - the SSID of your WiFi network.
 - `wifi.pass` - the WiFi password.
 - `calendar.url` - the hostname or IP address of your server which the client will attempt to download the image from.
 Do not use `localhost` here unless the server is running on the Inkplate itself.